ConservationInternational/trends.earth/docs/source/about/development.rst

 You will be asked for a username and password.
-These are the same as the username and password that you use to login to the Trends.Earth server from the QGIS plugin.
-Note that if you are not an adminstrator, you will be able to login, but the below command will fail.
+These are the same as the username and password that you use to login to the Trends.Earth server from the QGIS plugin. **If you are not an administrator, you will be able to login, but the below command will fail**.
 To upload a script (for example, the "land_cover" script) to the server, run::

    invoke tecli-publish land_cover